A New Beginning

 WILL: Christ, what a wimp.

-In fact, Mr. Mahoney makes to hit Tim, but it stopped by Garvey.
+In fact, Mr. Mahoney makes to hit Tim, but is stopped by Garvey.

 ROMAN: Jeez, he was gonna hit him hard.